VDK/WLM-table-gen/README.md

 * Including MIP-database data
 * Eliminating ">next 10>" button
 * Determining what hamlet an adress is located in within the municipality - that'd be great
+* Getting geolocation through the Postcode API when zip codes have been provided

 Recent changes
 --------------